rajkumaar23/rajkumaar23.github.io/content/posts/services-on-pi/index.md

 - [Amrita Repository - Telegram Bot](https://t.me/amrepobot)

 ## Web server and Reverse proxy
 When you click on any of the above applications, the first thing your browser does is fetch the corresponding IP address mapped to the domain (DNS).
 Post that, your browser makes a request to the IP with the requested domain as the `hostname`.
 Since my Pi resides on a home network, the IP you access is that of my Cox gateway.
-When the request reaches the modem, it is then [redirected](#port-forwarding) to my Pi.
+When the request reaches the router, it is then [redirected](#port-forwarding) to my Pi.

 And then, the `nginx` web server running inside the Pi matches the appropriate virtual host (*based on the hostname from the request*), and the response is generated and sent back.
 One of my virtual host configuration looks similar to this:
 ```nginx